Watering system for house plants: automatic, versatile, no power needed.

 Fill the reservoir with water and place it in the Receiver.
 After a few minutes, you should see the wick become wet near the Receiver.
 Then you should soon see air bubbles rise periodically in the reservoir stem as water is absorbed in the medium.
 However, because water doesn't transfer readily between wicks and completely dry medium, it may take some time (an hour or two) for steady flow to start if the medium is initially dry.
 To hasten the onset of robust water transfer, you can initially water the medium over the area where the wicks have been placed.
 Also, it can be helpful to remove the reservoir, put a drop or two of dish detergent into the Receiver and replace the reservoir in order to hasten the moistening of the medium.

-Using the Receiver and wicks, the flow rate can be kept low and constant, delivering the water at a uniform rate and reducing the likelihood of over watering.
+Using the Hydrator and wicks, the flow rate can be kept low and constant, delivering the water at a uniform rate and reducing the likelihood of over watering.
 The watering rate can be adjusted by adding or removing wicks or by using different sized wicks.
 Each of the wicks provided is long enough to form two branches for watering.
-If it turns out that, for example, two branches are not enough to water the plant properly and four are too many (water drips out of the bottom of the pot), then one of the branches can be put back into the Receiver below the reservoir stem, reducing the effective number of wicks to three.
+If it turns out that, for example, two branches are not enough to water the plant properly and four are too many (water drips out of the bottom of the pot), then one of the branches can be put back into the Hydrator below the reservoir stem, reducing the effective number of wicks to three.

 For more information about the product, their advantages use, or to order, click the following links: Home, Operation, Succulents, About, Shop, Distributor Product Page, Contact, FAQ, Terns and Conditions, Support.